 For example, President Joe Biden has set forth several tax proposals that, if enacted, would make significant changes to U.S. tax laws.
 Such proposals include, but are not limited to, (i) an increase in the U.S. income tax rate applicable to corporations from 21% to 28%, (ii) an increase in the maximum U.S. federal income tax rate applicable to individuals and (iii) an increase in the U.S. federal income tax rate for long term capital gain for certain taxpayers with income in excess of a threshold amount.
 Congress may consider, and could include, some or all of these proposals in connection with tax reform to be undertaken by the current administration.
 It is unclear whether these or similar changes will be enacted and, if enacted, how soon any such changes could take effect (or whether such changes would have retroactive effect).
-The passage of any legislation as a result of these proposals and other similar changes in U.S. federal income tax laws could adversely affect our business and future profitability.
-Further, we could be adversely impacted by changes in tax treaties or the interpretation or enforcement thereof by any tax authority.
+The passage of any legislation as a result of these proposals and other similar changes in U.S. federal income tax treaties or the interpretation or enforcement thereof by any tax authority.
 Such changes could materially and adversely affect the effective tax rate of our business and require us to take further action, at potentially significant expense, to seek to preserve our effective tax rate.